WoutDLN/rp4if/md/00-commandlinefull.md

 ##Exercise

-1. Create a new directory `gutenberg` inside your `Downloads` folder using the shell.
-2. Direct your browser to **Project Gutenberg** (`https://www.gutenberg.org/`).
-Download three novels by Jane Austen in plain text format (i.e. the option "Plain Text UTF-8").
-Then, download three novels by Charles Dickens in PDF format.
-Store all six files in the `gutenberg` directory inside your `Downloads` directory.
+1. First, move to your `Desktop`.
+2. Once you are there, create a new directory with your name on it (e.g. `wout`).
+3. Once you're done, move to the `Downloads` folder in your RPi, and wait for your team members to reach this step.
+4. Have **one of your team members** download a folder into this directory using the following command: <br/> `wget http://www.woutdillen.be/gutenberg.tar.gz.` This is a compressed folder.
+5. Once the file is downloaded, **the other team member** extracts the `gutenberg` directory from the compressed folder using `tar -xzf gutenberg.tar.gz`.
-3. Move the `gutenberg` directory from  `Downloads`  your `Desktop`.
+6. Each member of your team copies (don't move!) the `gutenberg` directory from  `Downloads` into your own folder on the `Desktop` (e.g. `Desktop/wout`).
-4. On your `Desktop`, create two new directories: `austen` and `dickens`.
+6. Inside your own folder, you each create two new directories: `austen` and `dickens`.
-5. Copy the Austen books under `Desktop/gutenberg` to `Desktop/austen` and copy the Dickens novels in PDF to `Desktop/dickens`.
+5. Copy the Austen books under `Desktop/wout/gutenberg` to `Desktop/wout/austen` and copy the Dickens novels in PDF to `Desktop/wout/dickens`.
 For this, **you can only use two copy commands** (i.e. one per author), relying only on the difference in **extension** for each author.
 6. Remove the `gutenberg` folder and all of its contents.
 7. Inspect the contents on one of the Austen text files, using the `ls` command followed by the path to the file.